antares07/Datasets-Analysis/README.md

-This repository contains the Python notebooks accompanying the paper "How Dataset Design Shapes Machine Learning Retrieval of Exoplanetary Atmospheres:
+This repository contains the Python notebooks accompanying the paper *How Dataset Design Shapes Machine Learning Retrieval of Exoplanetary Atmospheres:
-A Survey and Benchmark".
+A Survey and Benchmark*.

 The datasets analysed in this work were originally published in previous studies and are not included here.
 They can be accessed via their original publications: